mongodb/mongodbatlas-cloudformation-resources/cfn-resources/log-integration/docs/README.md

 #### BucketName

-Human-readable label that identifies the S3 bucket name for storing log files.
+Human-readable label that identifies the bucket (or storage container) name for storing log files.

 _Required_: Yes